 The separation of powers

-In Canada, we rely on a comprehensive judicial system.
-In fact, there are three independent, but interrelated functions: the legislative branch, the executive branch and the judicial branch.
+In Canada, we rely on a comprehensive justice system.
+In fact, our democratic system consists of three independent, but interrelated functions: the legislative branch, the executive branch and the judicial branch.

 Federal legislative power consists of the House of Commons and the Senate.
 Each level of government adopts laws according to their powers, that is, the categories of subjects for which they are responsible.
 The division of powers between the federal and provincial governments is set out in the Constitution Act, 1867, in section 91.